provectus/swiss-army-kube/terraform12/README.md

 - Terraform 0.12

 ## How to use
-1. Make your own environment configuration file, look at example `environmments/staging/example.main.tf`
+1. Make your environment configuration file, look at the following example `environments/staging/example.main.tf`
 2. cd to environment folder
 3. run:
   - terraform init